 Release of Defendant; Exoneration of Bond.
 If a court dismisses a prosecution, the court must order the release of the defendant from custody, unless the defendant also is being held on another charge.
 It also must exonerate any appearance bond.

 Rule 17.
-Pleas of Guilty and No Contest
+Pleas of Guilty and No Contest; Submitting a Case on the Record

 Rule 17.1.
 The Defendant’s Plea